Developer Guide

 List all properties and appointments in the property list and appointment list after a

-find client [KEYWORD]
+find client [KEYWORD]command.-

 Prerequisites: There exists at least one property and one appointment in the property list and appointment list respectively.